Harald-U/knative-on-minikube/workshop/6-Scaling.md

         others - 0
       Throughput:   127.96KB/s
    ```

+   **Note:** If you have to use the example.com domain (sslip.io doesn't work for you), you can call `bombardier` with a hostname in the header like this:

+      `bombardier -c 50 -d 60s -H "Host: helloworld.kntest.example.com" http://10.97.35.18`

+   Of course your IP address will be different!

   `bombardier` is a simple HTTP load generator, `-d 60s` means 'run for 60 seconds' and `-c 50` starts 50 concurrent sessions.